At a Glance

 Option 1: Require Generative AI

-Incorporating generative AI into your assessments means requiring students to leverage generative AI while they demonstrate that they’ve achieved the learning outcomes.
+This means you’ll require students to use generative AI while they demonstrate that they’ve achieved the learning outcomes.
 Consider this approach when AI use will enable effective new and effective assessment opportunities.

 Option 2: Allow Generative AI

-Allow students to optionally use generative AI while they demonstrate that they’ve achieved the learning outcomes.
-For example, if your students in an entrepreneurship course are learning persuasive techniques for pitching different kinds of products, you might allow them to use generative AI to brainstorm products and create relevant images to include in their pitch materials.
+This means allowing (but not requiring) students to use generative AI.
+For example, if your students in an entrepreneurship course are learning about pitching different kinds of products, you might allow them to use generative AI to brainstorm products and create images to include in their pitch materials.

 Tip: Requiring or allowing generative AI for assessments could be especially beneficial if, in related professional contexts, learners will be expected to leverage generative AI.